WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: : Design and implementation

 \subsection{Starwman Solutions}

-A straightforward solution is to directly adopt black-box watermarking methods for models processing Euclidean data to GNN ownership verification.
-However, such methods are not well-suited to GNNs due to the complex and irregular nature of graph data.
-For example, UBW~\cite{li2022untargeted} uses a specific entropy value as a watermark.
+One seemingly straightforward but ultimately inappropriate solution for GNN ownership verification is the direct adoption of black-box watermarking methods in computer vision models or natural language models~\cite{adi2018turning, Szyller2021}.
+For example, UBW~\cite{li2022untargeted} uses a particular value of entropy as a watermark.
 Trigger samples output correct classifications while exhibiting unusually high entropy.
 However, UBW substantially alters the sample output, severely degrading fidelity and increasing the likelihood of ownership misidentification for GNNs.
-In node-level GNNs, a node’s prediction is determined by the features of both itself and its neighbors.
-Thus, altering the output of a single node can affect a large number of surrounding nodes.
 EaaW~\cite{shao2024explanation} proposes a multi-bit black-box watermarking method by transforming the explanation of a specific trigger sample into the watermark.
-However, due to the non-Euclidean nature of graph data, EaaW struggles with issues of fidelity and effectiveness (as presented in Section~\ref{Experiments}).
-To overcome these issues, we explore GNN-specific properties for GNN black-box watermarking.
+However, due to the non-Euclidean nature of graph data, EaaW struggles with issues of fidelity and effectiveness.
+We compare EaaW with our method and show the results in Section \ref{Experiments}.
+Thus, we explore GNN-specific properties for GNN black-box watermarking.

 Previous studies~\cite{he2021stealing, wu2022linkteller} show that the distance between a pair of nodes can reveal the existence of an edge.
 With the same GNN model, a pair of nodes with or without an edge yields different output distances.
 Inspired by this observation, we fix the input graph and make different watermarked GNN models produce distinct node output distances.
-A straightforward idea is to assign specific values to the output distances of the connected nodes.
-However, GNN black-box watermarking must consider (1) selecting a suitable distance metric, (2) mapping node distances to watermark bits, and (3) coping with the output form of the suspect model.

-For these considers (1) we adopt cosine similarity as the distance metric in LDDE, as cosine similarity is bounded within \([-1, 1]\); (2) we map the signs of LDDE values into a watermark string, where positive signs correspond to ``1" and negative signs correspond to ``0".
-We do not directly use the distance of the node outputs, as it does not guarantee a sufficient number of values near zero; and (3) we applied a transformation to the posterior probabilities before calculating LDDE~\cite{luo2021feature}, since GNNs deployed via MLaaS typically return softmax-normalized probability distributions.
-Specifically, for node predictions $\mathbf{\hat{Y}}$, node features $\mathbf{X}$ and edges $\mathbf{E}$, we define the LDDE function as follows:
+The unique node output distances serve as the watermark to identify the watermarked GNN model.
+We map positive values of LDDE to ``1" and negative values to ``0".
+To ensure a balanced distribution of positive and negative values, we define and use LDDE rather than directly using node output distances.